ShikhSh/Learnings/DL-basics.md

 ### Transition from LSTM to Attn: (Attention is all you need paper)
 - We used 1 LSTM to capture the input sentence, and then when it encountered EOS, it starts emitting the output until it emits EOS.
   - Problem:
     - One Hidden state is supposed to capture the whole of the Input seq
 - Thus, give input to all
   - Problem:
     - At every time-step O/P sees all of the inputs with the same wts
 - Thus, with every input, associate a weight for every output.
+  - Problem:
+    - Hidden state in O/P needs to preserve the output context
+- Thus, add the output at prev step as another input

+### Transformer:
+#### Decoder:
+- Not Bidirectional (uses Masked Self Attn)
+- Auto-Regressive (since we input the previous outputs)

+### LM during inference:
+- Beam Search? -> only during inference, right?